FAQ

 Instead, we would recommend you to check our Reference Design Kits (RDKs) offer.
 Those RDKs are delivered with source files and schematics of the module available for our sensors (called CCAM5).

-Another typical example is our offer STM32 Discovery Board Assembly kit for GenX320.
+Another typical example is our offer Embedded Starter Kits.
 Check this page for more details.

 The CCAM5 module provides a Prophesee Gen3-VGA, IMX636 (HD) or GenX320 (320x320) resolution event-based vision sensor with MIPI D-PHY CSI-2 compatible interface in a 30mm x 30mm PCB module format.
 It contains the necessary power supply and control circuits required by the sensor whilst presenting standard control and data interfaces to allow straightforward integration into a system.